The Who & What that Makes Me

 Background | Family | Identity

 My husband is a civil engineer in the city, and that has always meant an early start during the week, even when we had babies.
-Most of my clients are shocked to learn that the only days off a new dad got back then were unused vacation days, and for one or two of our kids, that meant 3 or 4 if we wanted to be home for a week at Christmas.
-The feelings of overwhelm and longing that such a choice left is at the center of why I was desperate to become a postpartum doula before I certified in birth.
+Most of my clients are shocked to learn that the only days off a new dad got back then were his unused vacation days.
+For my family, that meant 3 or 4 days home together because we wanted to be home for a week at Christmas.
+The feelings of overwhelm and longing that such a choice left really taught me to value support for postpartum families.
 No matter how local your family is, or how much preparation you do, the 4th trimester is exhausting and life-altering.

-We raised 4 children in Wyckoff, having moved only once within the town, so we have lived in the same house for most of our married life, I describe myself as Jersey gal, but my extended family is from NH.
-When my mom passed in 2023, our nuclear family entered into what I can only describe as its Reality TV Drama phase.
-Thankfully, I am embraced by my husband’s family, so they continue to be my north star for the evolution of parenthood.
+We raised 4 children in Wyckoff, having moved only once within the town.
+We have lived in the same house for most of our married life, so Bergen County is my stomping ground.
+I describe myself as Jersey gal, but my extended family is from NH.
+When my mom passed in 2023, our nuclear family entered into what I can only describe as its Reality TV Drama phase, so when I say I understand why you don’t want a particular friend or family member in your home, believe me, I do get it.

 My labels – Daughter without her mother, wife, mother, daughter-in-law, sister, aunt, sister-in-law (thank goodness), mother, Golden Mom (I am totally in love!), friend, cousin, and neighbor.
 I make concerted effort not to get bogged down in additional labels gifted to me as similarly as unsolicited advice will be offered to you.